Fourth Down Data

 The percentage of plays with a positive EPA.
 A "successful" play is any play that increases the offense's expected points.
 Roughly analogous to "moving the chains" — consistently positive plays win games.

-Composite Rating
+Net Rating

 Opponent-Adjusted EPA